akvo/akvo-flow-docs/docs/topic/fieldapp/9-submitting-survey.rst

    Upload complete.

 8. The data is now uploaded.
-You can check this by selecting "Raw Data Manager" in the "Data Managers" menu item.
+You can check this by selecting "Raw Data Manager" in the "Data Managers" menu.
 Select the survey group and the survey and click "Find".
-The data for the survey will be shown chronologically, and the data you have uploaded should appear in the right place.
+The data for the survey will be shown in reverse chronological order, and the data you have uploaded should appear according to the date the survey was recorded (not according to the date it was manually uploaded).